Operation Midway Blitz: November

+On November 3, community members of the Village of Wheeling came together to advocate for a resolution that would prohibit civil immigration enforcement agencies from using Village-owned property.
+The resolution was introduced after immigration officers attempted to use a fire station's parking lot.
+The resolution ultimately passed in an almost unanimous vote.

 On November 5, hundreds of people protested in the North Center neighborhood after ICE took a teacher out of a daycare and detained her while children and parents were present that morning.

 On November 8, the Department of Homeland Security again deployed tear gas in the Little Village neighborhood, claiming that an unidentified person had shot at them from a moving vehicle.
 No injuries were reported.
-That same day in Cicero, Illinois, a U.S. citizen stated that he, his wife and their 1-year old child were pepper sprayed in a Sam's Club parking lot by an ICE agent and he required hospitalization due to an asthmatic reaction.
+That same day in Cicero, Illinois, a U.S. citizen stated that he, his wife and their 1-year-old child were pepper sprayed in a Sam's Club parking lot by an ICE agent and he required hospitalization due to an asthmatic reaction.

 On November 10, ICE agents posed for a photo op at The Bean downtown.
 The photo op came after agents tear-gassed a Little Village street and were spotted in the area numerous times.
-At the Bean, one agent shouted, “Everyone say, ‘Little Village!’”
+At the Bean, one agent shouted, "Everyone say, 'Little Village!'"

 On November 13, Greg Bovino left Chicago to go to Charlotte, North Carolina, and the Department of Homeland Security left the Great Lakes Naval Base while stating that operations in Chicago would continue throughout the winter.
 Meanwhile, the Department of Homeland Security released a list of 608 names of people that ICE had detained in the Chicago area and that were ordered released from custody by Judge Jeffrey Cummings on November 12, due to their arrests violating the Castañon Nava consent decree and the Fourth Amendment.
 Of the 608 people on the list, only 16 had criminal histories.

 On November 15, a Department of Defense official stated that hundreds of National Guard troops that were dispatched to Chicago and Portland, Oregon but not deployed due to legal challenges would be returning to Texas and California.

+December

+On December 31, Trump announced that the National Guard deployment to Chicago was now over.